 The PSEC was designed to meet best available air pollution control technology.
-The air pollution control technology consists of (i) a selective catalytic reduction system; (ii) a dry electrostatic precipitator; (iii) a wet electrostatic precipitator; (iv) a wet flue gas desulfurization system; (v) an activated carbon injection system; (vi) a lime injection system; and (vii) low NO_x burners.
+The air pollution control technology consists of (i) a selective catalytic reduction system; (ii) a dry electrostatic precipitator; (iii) a wet electrostatic precipitator; (iv) a wet flue gas desulfurization system; (v) a calcium bromide injection system; (vi) a hydrated lime injection system; and (vii) low NOx burners.
 The plant design complies with all current emissions regulations and permit conditions, including all state and federal regulations.
 Cooling for the generating station is provided by mechanical draft cooling towers.
-PSEC generating units were designed and constructed to incorporate highly efficient, state-of-the art, combustion and steam cycle technology to minimize carbon dioxide (CO2) emissions.
+PSEC generating units were designed and constructed to incorporate highly efficient, state-of-the-art, combustion and supercritical steam cycle technology to minimize carbon dioxide ( $CO_2$ ) emissions.